 If you're headed to camp, here are some helpful details you'll need to know!

 Camp Lurecrest pre-assigns cabins for all camp sessions.
+Cabins are assigned by biological/birth gender.
 It is our intention to create a family atmosphere in our cabins, and for all campers to feel comfortable and welcome among their bunkmates.

 Our policy is to allow bunk requests for groups of up to 4 campers.
 That means a camper can be paired with 3 buddies, creating the maximum size group of 4.
 We guarantee that your camper will be with at least one of their requested buddies, and we make every effort to honor all two-sided buddy requests of groups of 4 or less.